 SPINAL CORD STIMULATION

 Short term risks of both trial and permanent placement include infection, bleeding, headaches, failure to relieve pain, issues with the hardware, and nerve injury.
 Long term complications can involve device failure either involving a mal-position of the spinal leads leading to a lack of proper stimulation, or damage or other malfunction to the generator.
-Presently, there is a rechargeable battery which as a reported life span of nine years.
+Presently, there is a rechargeable battery which has a life span of about nine years.
 Thereafter replacement of the generator through a minor surgical procedure is required.
 It must be realized that spinal cord stimulation is a palliative treatment in that it does not eliminate the source of pain but reduces the pain the patient experiences.
 There is no way of predicting who will receive benefit and who will not, which is why a trial is performed.

 In conclusion, in the appropriate patient, spinal cord stimulation can be a very good pain relieving modality as part of an overall comprehensive pain management program.
 It is a very good treatment option in patients with conditions refractory to more conservative treatments and who wish to avoid or have failed surgery.
 I have personally used this to treat many patients improving their ability to function, perform various activities, and lead a more normal life.